jeroennoten/Laravel-AdminLTE/README.md

 > **Note:** this is only available for Laravel 5.2 or higher versions.

-> **Note:** from Laravel 7 and higher versions, the authentication views are part of the `laravel/ui` package.
+> **Note:** from Laravel 7, the authentication views are part of the `laravel/ui` package.
 So it is recommended to read [Laravel Authentication Documentation](https://laravel.com/docs/7.x/authentication) before proceeding.

-This package provides the following command to replace the Laravel defaults authentication views with AdminLTE styled views.
+This package provides the following command to replace the Laravel default authentication views (those inside the folder `resources/views/auth`) with a set of AdminLTE styled views.

 ```sh
 php artisan adminlte:install --only=auth_views